An Examination of the Private, Personal, and Public

 #ProfessionalDevelopment #CareerAdvice

-The Curse of Over-engineering
+The Curse of Over-Engineering

 We have two half days (affectionately known as Freaky Fridays) at work a month, where we get to work on our own projects or explore something new.
 Yesterday was dedicated to exploring Angular 2.